telerik/maui-docs/controls/collectionview/selection.md

 ## Selected Items Collection

-The CollectionView provides the `SelectedItems` collection of type `IList`.
+The CollectionView provides a read-only collection&mdash;`SelectedItems` of type `ObservableCollection<object>`.
 The collection contains the items that are currently selected in the control.

 The following example demonstrates how to configure the CollectionView control for Multiple Selection by using the `SelectedItems` collection.